thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

   - work life balance
   - engineering management
   - learning
+thumbnail: /media/scott-graham-5fnmwej4taa-unsplash.jpg
 ---
 This is the second article of the series [**How to keep learning while working**](/category/how-to-keep-learning-while-working/) in which I share how I learned to find the time, energy and focus necessary to learn new things while maintaining a good work-life balance.

 Previous article ☞ [**How to keep learning while working, Part 1: it's hard when you have a life**](/how-to-keep-learning-while-working/its-hard-when-you-have-a-life)

 After the birth of my son, it became increasingly difficult for me to find time to keep learning outside of work.
 I stopped taking online classes and I put all my side projects to rest.
-Basically, I didn't learn anything new outside of work for the next three months that followed.
-I was afraid that my career was stalling when I still had so much room to grow!
+This made me afraid that my career was stalling when I still had so much room to grow!
 I couldn't let that happen!

 Fortunately, I knew a lot of people who seemed to have both successful careers and successful families.
-I thought if they could do it, why shouldn't I ?
-I just needed to find out how.
-So I went and asked them.
+I thought if they could do it, I could do it too.
+I just needed to find out how by asking them how they did it.

-My question was something like this: How do you find time to keep getting better at your job while still spending quality time with your friends and families ?
+So I went and talked to as much people as I could.
+My question was something like this: **How do you find time to keep getting better at your job while still spending quality time with your friends and family ?**

-Almost everyone had his own approach to the problem.
-But by talking to them, I was able to regroup all those approaches into three options:
+Unsurprisingly, everyone had their own approach when it came to continuous learning.
+But after careful consideration, I was able to regroup all those personal approaches into three main options:

 1. Learn by experience
 2. Learn on my own time